101Room/sandbox_PowerShell_routine_killer_for_scientist/README.md

 this will allow to run script this time.
 (It more safely tnan cange secure policy.)

-Or you could use `powershell -ExecutionPolicy Bypass` and visit your directory.
-You could also just put it in `C\:Users\YourName `
-PowerShell then could find it atomatically only with name: `powershell -ExecutionPolicy Bypass -File script.ps1 `.
+Or you could use `powershell -ExecutionPolicy Bypass` and visit your directory in PowerShell.
+You could also just put it in `C\:Users\YourName ` PowerShell then could find it atomatically only with name: `powershell -ExecutionPolicy Bypass -File script.ps1 `.